ymdatta/ASE_Spring24_Project/src/gate.md

 # Overview

-GATE  is a  simple demonstrator  of  an incremental  optimization method  called sequential model optimzation.
+GATE  is a  simple demonstrator  of  an incremental  optimization method  called sequential model optimization.
 GATE assumes that (a) data divides into X and Y columns, and (b) it  is expensive to access the Y values.
 In that case, GATE learns how to recognize good Y-values, using just very few  Y values.

+GATE was written as a `less is more` exercise [^lua].
+Rather than start with the AI, I started with the data structures (the classes) that implement the under-the-hood tedium (e.g reading rows into a table of data, sumamrizing the rows into columns).
+What I ended up with was two things:

+- Some general data processing classes (NUM, SYM, ROW, COL, COLS, DATA);
+- And very tiny functions implementing the actual AI.
+E.g. with the above, a Naive Bayes Classifier in an additional ten lines of code and sequential model optimization is just another 30.

+My conclusion is that at least some of AI can be implemented very easily, providing you've done your software engineering correctly in the first place.

-GATE was written as a `less is more` exercise.
-Lua was used since it so simple (see the cheatsheet  at the end of this document for a quick tour or Lua)
+[^lua]: Lua was used it is a great `less is more` language (the languaage so simple-- see the cheat sheet  at the end of this document for a quick tour of Lua).
  Other languages were explored: LISP was too hard for newbies; Julia and Crystal had annoying slow start-ups; Gawk functions are too limited (cannot  return structs); Python was just dull; and I could never crack the Haskell barrier.

-  The resulting code is under 500 lines, but that includes all the support code (demo suites, library functions, etc).
-The actual incremental optimier is just a few dozen lines.

-GATE runs in four phases:
+GATE itself runs in four phases:

 | What | Called | Notes |
 |------|--------|-------|